Ada-Developers-Academy/cs-fun-mock-interviews/about-mock-interviews/about-mocks.md

 ## Graduation Prerequisite Guidelines

-To graduate, you must complete 5 mock interviews.
-Over the span of the five interviews you must
+Before graduation, we recommend for you to complete 5 mock interviews.
+Over the span of the five interviews we strongly recommend for you to
 - Have at least three different interview partners
 - Complete interviews in at least three different topics
 - Use Ada provided questions